showengineer/rusty-interaction/examples/e8_managing_commands/README.md

 This means that every time you have to terminate the application, the handler 'forgets' what function belonged to which command.

-There are plans to make the handler 'remember' this.

 # Running this example
 You can use regular `cargo build` and `cargo run` commands.